dyno-might/dyno-might.github.io/_posts/2021-12-07-reasons-and-persons.md

 Time passes.
 By the year 2907, people live in small orbital space clusters.
 In this new situation, people would be happier if their circle of concern happened to be everyone in their cluster.
 But they're stuck with their old outlook.

 Fortunately, a small group had refused the vaccine and endured secret consequentialist misery over the centuries.
 They decide their time has come, and so they re-release the alien virus.
 After the population is converted back to consequentialism, they calculate the moral outlook suited for the current age and engineer a virus that gives people that morality.
-Since everyone is (now) consequentialist, they agree that this is a good thing, so everyone takes the virus.
+Since everyone is (currently, again) consequentialist, they agree that this is a good thing, so everyone takes the virus.
 They again destroy all the evidence, except leaving a secret cabal to keep the flame of consequentialism alive, waiting for the day to again inflict a brief flash of enlightenment on everyone else.

 <br>
 The argument here is that, sure, consequentialism might lead people to choose some other (non-consequentialist) morality.
 But even if that's true, people should keep some trace of consequentialism around in case circumstances change and that secondary morality needs to be adjusted.